 Big Bend Ranch State Park sits in the darkest part of Texas and allows you to see the night sky without the abundant light pollution in many areas of the state.
-The park became an official International Dark-Sky Park in 2018 celebrating the view of the sky without light pollution.
+The park became an official International Dark-Sky Park in 2018, celebrating the view of the sky without light pollution.
 The rangers and many of the park’s visitors set out to view and study the stars year-round.
 You can see many of the constellations on moonless nights with more clarity than you would if you were in the city.
-So bring your favorite blanket or chair and enjoy a nice cool drink under the beautiful night’s sky at your RV campsite.
+So bring your favorite blanket or chair and enjoy a nice cool drink under the beautiful night’s sky right outside of the pop-up.

 There are a number of private local tour operators that offer river tours with various lengths from half a day to multiple days.
 A river tour with an experienced guide is a great way to learn about these majestic waters and take a unique look at the wildlife in the park.
 You can choose from canoe, kayak, white water rafting, and paddling tours for all ages.
 Some operators also offer hiking, horseback riding, or park tours throughout the year.